PediatricOpenTargets/documentation/README.md

 To run the CAVATICA apps yourself, see the [OpenPBTA workflows repository](https://github.com/d3b-center/OpenPBTA-workflows/tree/master/cwl) and the [CAVATICA App](https://cavatica.sbgenomics.com/public/apps/cavatica/apps-publisher/kfdrc-alignment-workflow).
 Once in the Cavatica workflow page, please click on the "Read All" link to open up the full documentation.

+Targeted sequencing panel data was processed using the GRCh37 reference with CHOP's Division of Genomic Diagnostics published pipeline and then coordinates were lifted over to GRCh38.
+For more details on the panel design and variant calling pipeline, please see the methods in the [Genome Medicine paper](https://doi.org/10.1186/s13073-019-0644-8).

 #### Somatic CNV Calling